onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 1. Q035 (Quantum metrology limits)

    * Reused components:

      * `QC_Tension_Functional`
      * `QC_Scale_Profile`
    * Why it transfers:

      * Quantum metrology performance depends on the preservation of quantum coherence and on environment induced noise at relevant scales.
 Q034 tension profiles can be used to determine which degrees of freedom still exhibit low tension and can support quantum advantages.
    * What changes:

      * The summary inputs emphasise sensitivity to phase and entanglement relevant to estimation tasks, and resolution levels are chosen around operating frequencies and probe sizes.

 2. Q036 (High temperature superconductivity mechanism)

    * Reused components:

      * `QC_Scale_Profile`
    * Why it transfers:

      * Collective excitations in superconductors move from quantum dominated behaviour at microscopic scales to more classical or incoherent behaviour at higher temperatures and larger length scales.
 The Q034 scale profile can describe this transition.
    * What changes:

-     * System descriptors are now lattice, pairing, and many body parameters rather than simple mesoscopic particles, and environment descriptors capture phonons and other excitations.
+     * System descriptors focus on lattice, pairing and many body parameters rather than simple mesoscopic particles.
+Environment descriptors capture phonons and other excitations.

 3. Q059 (Information thermodynamics)

    * Reused components:

      * `QC_Tension_Functional`
      * `QC_Mode_Selector`
    * Why it transfers:

      * In information thermodynamics, it is important to know when information processing can be modelled classically and when genuinely quantum features such as superposition and entanglement are essential.
 Q034 modules can act as a gate between classical and quantum thermodynamic descriptions.
    * What changes:

-     * The environment summaries include feedback control and measurement channels, and tension scores focus on consistency between information flow models and physical constraints.
+     * Environment summaries include feedback control and measurement channels, and tension scores focus on consistency between information flow models and physical constraints.

 ---

 ## 9. TU roadmap and verification levels

 This block explains the current verification levels and next steps.
+All steps are framed at the effective layer and do not introduce any new microscopic assumptions beyond those in the cited literature.

 ### 9.1 Current levels

 * E_level: E1

   * There is a coherent effective encoding of quantum classical crossover in terms of:

     * a finite encoding library `L_QC`,
     * well defined mismatch observables `DeltaS_Q` and `DeltaS_env`,
-    * a core tension functional `Tension_QC`,
+    * a core thermodynamic_tension functional `Tension_QC`,
     * invariants that summarise crossover behaviour.

 * N_level: N2

-  * The narrative about how quantum systems, environments, and classical approximations interact is explicit and internally coherent at the effective layer.
+  * The narrative about how quantum systems, environments and classical approximations interact is explicit and internally coherent at the effective layer.
-  * Counterfactual worlds S, G, and A illustrate different tension patterns.
+  * Counterfactual worlds S, G and A illustrate different tension patterns.

 ### 9.2 Next measurable step toward E2